Marcbaer/01.03-Quantifying-Uncertainty-Lorenz96/README.md

 A propagation algorithm is applied with an optimized GPLSTM for one-step ahead predictions.
 The model is trained over 1000 epochs and then utilized to propagate.
 The procedure is used to propagate samples in the forcing regimes F = 10 and F = 4.
-The resulting predictive distributions propagated over 10 steps are shown below.
+The resulting predictive distributions propagated over 10 steps for one dimension is shown below.
 The uncertainties increase significantly with the future shift as obtained by the distribution plots in the figure.
 The true target values are accurately covered by the estimated confidence bound over 10 time steps for all initial points